Vietnam.vn - Nền tảng quảng bá Việt Nam

 ZNewsZNews29/07/2025

-Pedro “Dro” Fernandez becomes La Masia's new phenomenon
+Pedro “Dro” Fernandez becomes the new phenomenon of La Masia

 Philippine football is living in exciting days as Pedro “Dro” Fernandez unexpectedly shined on Barcelona’s Asian tour.
-At just 17 years old, Dro made his mark with a stunning goal against Vissel Kobe on July 27, right in his first-team debut.
+At just 17 years old, Dro made his mark with a stunning goal against Vissel Kobe on July 27, right in his first debut for the first team.

-The Galician boy suddenly became a media "phenomenon", not only in Spain, but also in his mother's country - the Philippines, where fans consider Dro's appearance a source of pride.
+The Galician-born boy suddenly became a media “phenomenon”, not only in Spain, but also in his mother's country - the Philippines, where fans considered Dro's appearance a source of pride.

 With a Filipino mother, he is fully qualified to play for the Asian national team.
-Carles Cuadrat, the head coach of the Philippines, could not hide his admiration and also cherished that “dream”.
+Carles Cuadrat, head coach of the Philippines, cannot hide his admiration and also cherishes that “dream”.

 Cuadrat, a son of La Masia, made his name in Asia when he led Bengaluru FC to glory in India.
 He understands the value of rough diamonds trained in Barca's football philosophy.

 However, looking at reality, the possibility of Dro playing for the Philippines is extremely small.
-The 17-year-old player plays for Spain's U16 and U17 teams, and is considered a "piece" of the future of the Spanish national team.
+The 17-year-old player plays for the U16 and U17 Spain teams, and is considered a "piece" of the future of the Spanish national team.

-The Spanish Football Federation is not afraid to use teenage talent, as Luis de la Fuente called up Lamine Yamal when he was just 16, or Luis Enrique gave Gavi a chance at 17.
+The Spanish Football Federation is not afraid to use teenage talent, as Luis de la Fuente called up Lamine Yamal when he was just 16 years old or Luis Enrique gave Gavi a chance at 17.
 With his current potential, it is only a matter of time before Dro is placed alongside the young names shaping the new generation of La Roja.

 Barcelona anh 1